gershnik/keep-awake/README.md

 ... other commands ...
 ```

-If running over SSH to prevent the process from being killed when SSH session ends you can do this:
+When running over SSH you can prevent `keep-alive` process from being killed when SSH session ends using:

 * If your shell is CMD
 ```bat